International Association for Travel Behaviour Research

 At the close of the fiscal year, the Secretary/Treasurer shall perform an audit of the Association's books and financial accounts.
 On the basis of this audit, the Treasurer shall make an annual financial statement available to each member upon request, including all income and expenses of the Association.

-Any proposed alterations shall be submitted in writing to the secretary/treasurer with the signatures of at least three other members, no less than four weeks before the meeting at which the proposal is to be discussed, and shall be circulated to members at least two weeks before this meeting.
+Any proposed alterations shall be submitted in writing (whether physically or by e-mail) to the secretary with the signatures of at least four fully paid-up Association members, no less than four weeks before the meeting at which the proposal is to be discussed, and shall be circulated to members at least two weeks before this meeting.

 Members may express views in person at the meeting or in writing and may register their vote in person or by authorised proxy or in writing or in electronic communications to the secretary.

-Proposed alterations to the Constitution or the dissolution of the Association shall become operative when approved by at least two-thirds or the votes cast, provided this number represents an absolute majority of the fully paid-up members.
+Proposed alterations to the Constitution or the dissolution of the Association shall become operative when approved by at least two-thirds of the votes cast, provided the number of votes cast represents an absolute majority of the fully paid-up members.